A Machine Learning Paradigm for Studying Pictorial Realism:

 Zhuomin Zhang, Elizabeth C. Mansfield, Jia Li, John Russell, George S. Young,

-Catherine Adams, and James Z. Wang
+Catherine Adams, Kevin A. Bowley, James Z. Wang

 The Pennsylvania State University, University Park, PA 16802